Welcome to Year 6

 Maths…In maths we will continue to practise applying our number skills to more complex reasoning problems, focusing on fractions, decimals, percentage, ratio and proportion.
-Our weekly focus on arithmetic will continue and we will be introducing a new arithmetic/reasoning workshop.
+Our weekly focus on arithmetic will continue and we have our daily fluency sessions.
 Keep practising your times tables to help you speed up when calculating!

 Learning Top Tip from Mrs Le Gassick: “Remember to STOP AND THINK when you see a complex problem.
 Use what you know!”

 GRAMMAR – We will further develop our knowledge and understanding of SPaG terminology.
 We will continue working on applying our spelling, punctuation and grammar skills to our extended pieces of writing.

 Writing… In English we will be focusing on how to write information texts before moving on to a fiction unit.
 A regular focus on spelling and handwriting will continue- we will work on the rest of the RWI spelling patterns before revisiting the Year 5/6 spelling words (these are the ones you received along with your child’s report at the end of last term).

 Learning Top Tip from Mrs Sims: “Try to use a range of punctuation in your writing; show off what you can do!”

 Homework is set on a Thursday and due in on Tuesdays.

 Reading Books are changed on Mondays, when diaries are also checked.

 PE: Children can come into school in their PE Kit on their given day.